anyproto/docs/basics/sets/README.md

    \
    For instance: Creation Date, Tags, or Priority.
 (In this sense, Relations behave like attributes).\
    \
-   You can then pin your Set to your Favorites menu, where it will sit on your sidebar, acting like a folder for all Objects that meet certain criteria.\
+   You can then pin your Set to your Favorites menu, where it will sit on your Sidebar, acting like a folder for all Objects that meet certain criteria.\

-2. **Batch editing Objects**\
+2. **Editing Objects**\
    \
-   Sets also provide a way to batch-edit Objects. \
+   Sets also provide a way to quickly edit Objects in a list View. \
    \
-   You can use multi-select in Sets to delete multiple Objects at once or to batch update the Object Type.
-You can also batch-add or edit Relations for Objects from Set view, instead of entering them one-by-one.&#x20;
+   You can use multi-select Objects in Sets to delete multiple Objects at once, or to batch update the Object Type.
+Any Relations added to a Set in the Relation Menu (top right), will be adopted by all new Objects created with the "+ New Object" button.&#x20;